radian-software/straight.el/README.md

 and base your pull requests from it.
 Please try to follow the style of the surrounding code and documentation, but anything is welcome.

+You can run the linting locally simply by running

+    $ make

+(although first you should make sure there is a suitable `emacs` binary on your path, and you have installed [`markdown-toc`][markdown-toc]).

 ## News

 ### December 12, 2017